Evergestis alborivulalis

 Evergestis alborivulalis is a species of moth in the family Crambidae.
 It is found in Spain, Bosnia and Herzegovina, Hungary, Slovakia, Bulgaria, Turkey, Ukraine and Russia.
-Outside of Europe, it is found in the Asian part of Turkey, the Ural, southern Sibiria, east to the Baikal region.
+Outside of Europe, it is found in the Asian part of Turkey, the Ural, southern Siberia, east to the Baikal region.
 It is found in mountainous regions.

 The wingspan is 13.5–20 mm.
 Adults are on wing from April to May.